Lunch at Quay Academy is a communal experience in which the children can socialise and enjoy a 'family' atmosphere.

 Children who bring in packed lunches are encouraged to bring healthy food, wherever possible.

 As a school, we actively encourage our children to adopt a healthy lifestyle.
 Please see our packed lunch guidance for ideas.
 Please ensure all bags and packed lunch boxes are named.

 Our belief is that a balanced healthy, nutritious diet is important for the development of a child’s physical state, as well as for their intellectual abilities.
 Feeding the body with the proper nutrients helps fuel the mind to be more receptive to learning new skills – hence, Feed the Body, Fuel the Mind!

-All children receive a free piece of fruit through the School’s National Fruit and Veg Scheme.
+All children receive a free piece of fruit in KS1 through the School’s National Fruit and Veg Scheme.
 Sweets are not allowed.
 Children are encouraged to drink water freely throughout the day and fizzy drinks are not allowed in school at all.
 Milk is provided free of charge to our reception children.

 We encourage all our children to bring a Quay bottle filled with water/ squash to drink during the day.
 This helps their brain function better and keeps them more alert.